Sulfur: Natural occurrence

-^{32}S is created inside massive stars, at a depth where the temperature exceeds 2.5 billion K, by the fusion of one nucleus of silicon plus one nucleus of helium.
-As this nuclear reaction is part of the alpha process that produces elements in abundance, sulfur is the 10th most common element in the universe.
+^{32}S is produced by stellar nucleosynthesis inside massive stars, at a depth where the temperature exceeds 2.5e9 K, by the fusion of one nucleus of silicon plus one nucleus of helium.
+Because this nuclear reaction is part of the alpha process, which produces highly abundant elements, sulfur is the 10th most common element in the universe.

-Sulfur, usually as sulfide, is present in many types of meteorites.
+Sulfur, usually in the sulfide oxidation state, is present in many types of meteorites.
 Ordinary chondrites contain on average 2.1% sulfur, and carbonaceous chondrites may contain as much as 6.6%.
 It is normally present as troilite (FeS), but there are exceptions, with carbonaceous chondrites containing free sulfur, sulfates and other sulfur compounds.
 The distinctive colors of Jupiter's volcanic moon Io are attributed to various forms of molten, solid, and gaseous sulfur.
 In July 2024, elemental sulfur was accidentally discovered to exist on Mars after the Curiosity rover drove over and crushed a rock, revealing sulfur crystals inside it.

 Sulfur is the fifth most common element by mass in the Earth.
 Elemental sulfur can be found near hot springs and volcanic regions in many parts of the world, especially along the Pacific Ring of Fire; such volcanic deposits are mined in Indonesia, Chile, and Japan.
 These deposits are polycrystalline, with the largest documented single crystal measuring 22 × 16 × 11 cm.
 Historically, Sicily was a major source of sulfur in the Industrial Revolution.
 Lakes of molten sulfur up to about 200 m in diameter have been found on the sea floor, associated with submarine volcanoes, at depths where the boiling point of water is higher than the melting point of sulfur.

 Native sulfur is synthesized by anaerobic bacteria acting on sulfate minerals such as gypsum in salt domes.
 Significant deposits in salt domes occur along the coast of the Gulf of Mexico, and in evaporites in eastern Europe and western Asia.
 Native sulfur may be produced by geological processes alone.
 Fossil-based sulfur deposits from salt domes were once the basis for commercial production in the United States, Russia, Turkmenistan, and Ukraine.
 Such sources have become of secondary commercial importance, and most are no longer worked but commercial production is still carried out in the Osiek mine in Poland.

 Common naturally occurring sulfur compounds include the sulfide minerals, such as pyrite (iron sulfide), cinnabar (mercury sulfide), galena (lead sulfide), sphalerite (zinc sulfide), and stibnite (antimony sulfide); and the sulfate minerals, such as gypsum (calcium sulfate), alunite (potassium aluminium sulfate), and barite (barium sulfate).
 On Earth, just as upon Jupiter's moon Io, elemental sulfur occurs naturally in volcanic emissions, including emissions from hydrothermal vents.

-The main industrial source of sulfur has become petroleum and natural gas.
+Petroleum and natural gas are the main industrial sources of sulfur.